Improved bounds on the cop number when forbidding a minor: Applications

 One might also be interested in relating the cop number to the {\it Colin de Verdi\`ere} spectral graph parameter $\mu(G)$.
 While we omit the formal definition here, Colin de Verdi\`ere showed that $\mu(G) \le 1$ if and only if $G$ is disjoint union of paths, $\mu(G) \le 2$ if and only if $G$ is outerplanar, and $\mu(G) \le 3$ if and only if $G$ is planar \cite{colin_de_verdiere_sur_1990}.
 This pattern was extended by Van der Holst, Lov{\'a}sz and Schrijver who showed $\mu(G) \le 4$ if and only if $G$ is linklessly embeddable \cite{van_der_holst_colin_1999}.

-For the first three of these classes, it turns out the upper bound on the cop number is the same as the upper bound on the Colin de Verdière invariant.
+For the first three of these classes, it turns out the upper bound on the cop number is the same as the upper bound on the Colin de Verdière invariant, and that the examples for which the cop number bound is tight are also tight for the Colin de Verdière bounds.
 It is trivial that paths have cop number $1$.
 Furthermore, if $G$ is a connected outerplanar graph, i.e. a graph which can be embedded in the plane without edge crossings and such that all vertices are on the outer face, then $c(G)\leq 2$.
 This was originally stated and proved by Clarke \cite{clarke_constrained_2002}, however it was also a consequence of Andreae's bound for $K_{2,3}$-minor-free graphs and $K_4$-minor-free graphs, as it is well-known that the outerplanar graphs are exactly the $\{K_{2,3},K_4\}$-minor-free graphs.
+Any outerplanar graph of cop number 2 (for example, a cycle of length at least 4), is necessarily not a path and thus has Colin de Verdière number 2.
 Finally, as mentioned earlier, Fromme and Aigner \cite{aigner_game_1984} have proved that any connected planar graph $G$ has $c(G)\le 3$.
+Any planar graph of cop number 3 (for example, the dodecahedral graph) is necessarily not outerplanar, and thus must have Colin de Verdière number 3.

 Hence, one might wonder whether this pattern continues to linklessly embeddable graphs with an upper bound of 4 for the cop number in this class, and more generally whether $c(G)\leq \mu(G)$ for all connected graphs $G$.